KevinRoozrokh/KevinRoozrokh/README.md

 #### About Me:
 I learn stupid fast.
 New tech, framework or edge computing?
 Count me in. <br>
 I'm much faster at completing finished software than AI. <br>
 I tested it.
-AI can't out code an engineer at my level.
+AI can't at my level.
 Not even close.
 I tried. <br>
 I am ridiculously good at `inventing, designing, writing, researching and submitting patents`. <br>
 I to submitable patent in less than 24 hours, and USPTO patent pending in less than 7 days. <br><br>
 Besides tech, I love animals, classical music, cars & Formula 1 Racing. <br>